3D Digital Breast Tomosysnthesis is here!

 Spend 15 minutes getting your mammogram to help guard against this serious disease.
-Digital mammography is available at Central Peninsula Hospital (screening and diagnostic) and our Kenai Health Center (screening only.)
+Digital Breast Tomosynthesis mammography is now available at Central Peninsula Hospital.
 If you had a mammogram at another facility be sure to let us know so we can get to work obtaining your prior exams.
 The radiologist will look closely at all your studies to uncover any small changes that have occurred from year to year and send the results to your provider.
-We’ll also mail or email you a letter to let you know whether your exam is normal or requires additional imaging.
-Schedule your mammogram today: (907)714-4542
+We’ll also mail (snail or -email) you a letter to let you know whether your exam is normal or requires additional imaging.
+Schedule your mammogram today: (907) 714-4542

 © 2018 Central Peninsula Hospital